jed-harwood/SGM/README.md

 The `GAR` folder builds on that package API with reproducible simulation studies and a stock-market application for the GAR paper.

-For temporally dependent signals with explicit autoregressive graph filters, use `TARGAR_fit()` instead.
+For temporally dependent signals: use `TARGAR_fit()` instead.
 The TAR-GAR workflow follows the same package
 rhythm: fit a path over `lambda.v` and `net.thre`, select with `model_selec()`, then inspect the selected Laplacian and AR filter matrices.
 The `TARGAR` folder builds on that package API with reproducible simulations